All Collections

 6. Click “Save”

-Note: It is recommended to add a refund reference from your payment gateway or comment indicating why the amount paid is being reduced.
+Note: Adding a refund reference from your payment gateway or a comment indicating why the amount paid is being reduced is recommended.

 Payment statuses